“It’s about time – revisiting the timing and duration of decision-making at the International Criminal Court”

 World Forum, The Hague

-The event was co-hosted by the governments of Finland, Germany, The Netherlands, Austria, Norway and the UK.
+The event was generously supported by the governments of Austria, Finland, Germany, The Netherlands, Norway and the United Kingdom (UK).